Budgeting for Your Higher Education Website Redesign

 Discovery, Research, and Strategy – This project includes a mix of stakeholder interviews, audits of current web and digital assets, analytics review, and customer interviews.
 This type of engagement provides an excellent foundation for a website redesign project, and the engagement helps to build consensus and to evolve the thinking of a school about how digital can impact recruitment.
 A project like this is typically a precursor to a full redesign project, and it can be used to help set the budget for the full effort.

 Discovery through HTML/CSS Templates – Here, the agency conducts discovery as outlined above, sets the strategy, produces documents for web governance and management, and designs wireframe prototypes and visual designs.
-Once the design is approved, the Photoshop files are turned into responsive HTML/CSS flats that will be integrated into the CMS by the CMS vendor or internal development resources.
+Once the design is approved, the design files are turned into responsive HTML/CSS flats that will be integrated into the CMS by the CMS vendor or internal development resources.

 Full engagement from discovery through CMS build – In this case, the agency takes the process one step further and handles everything from the project above and adds a full specification process, CMS build and integration.

-Variables that Impact Your Website Budget
+Variables that Impact Higher Ed Website Redesign Budgets

 The four project types offer the broad scope for major phases of a website redesign project.
 The size of these projects can vary if it is a single program – like an MBA – or a full college or university website redesign.